Mercilon is a contraceptive pill licensed by Merck Sharp and Dohme. It contains the same ingredients as Marvelon, only in a slightly reduced dose.

 Is it right for me?

-All you need to do to find out is take our simple questionnaire.
+To get your regular contraceptive pill delivered straight to your door, take our simple questionnaire.
 A doctor will evaluate your responses and issue a prescription if they believe the medication is safe.
 If it is, our registered pharmacy will ship your order right away, and you’ll receive it the following working day.

 - GMC Doctors